AthiraThulasi/JavaLearningJournal/README.md

 ## How I got Motivated?

 Every time I study something new, I make detailed notes to understand it deeply.
-One day, someone from my java study group asked me to share those notes — and that simple moment sparked an idea:
+One day, someone from my java study group asked me to share those notes, and that simple moment sparked an idea:
 Why not turn my notes into a structured journal?

 That’s how this Java Learning Journal was born — not just for others, but also for my future self, to revisit concepts and track my progress.